oneminch/Notes/JavaScript.md

 ### Async/Await

 - Inserting `async` keyword before a function definition makes it asynchronous.
 - Inside the `async` function, `await` can then be used before a function call that returns a promise.
-The code waits that this point until the promise is settled, returning a fulfilled / rejected value.
+The code waits at this point until the promise is settled, returning a fulfilled / rejected value.

 > [!note]
 > Async functions always return a promise.